Confessions of an Economic Hit Man: Reception

-Economic historian Niall Ferguson addresses some of Perkins's claims in the 2008 book The Ascent of Money (2008).
-Perkins contended that the leaders of Ecuador (President Jaime Roldós Aguilera) and Panama (General Omar Torrijos) were killed by U.S. agents for opposing the interests of the owners of their countries' foreign debt.
+Economic historian Niall Ferguson discusses some of Perkins's statements in the 2008 book The Ascent of Money (2008).
+According to Perkins, the leaders of Ecuador (President Jaime Roldós Aguilera) and Panama (General Omar Torrijos) were assassinated by U.S. agents for opposing the interests of the owners of their countries' foreign debt.
 Both men died in airplane crashes in 1981.
 According to Ferguson, Perkins's allegations "seems a little odd."
-Ferguson notes how in the 1970s, the amount of money that the US had lent to Ecuador and Panama accounted for less than 0.4% of the total U.S. grants and loans, while in 1990, exports from the US to those countries accounted for approximately 0.4% of total U.S. exports (approx. US$8 billion).
+Ferguson wrote that, in the 1970s, the amount of money that the US had lent to Ecuador and Panama accounted for less than 0.4% of the total U.S. grants and loans, while in 1990, exports from the US to those countries accounted for approximately 0.4% of total U.S. exports (approx. US$8 billion).
 Ferguson contends those "do not seem like figures worth killing for."

-Chas.
-T. Main's former vice president Einar Greve, who first offered Perkins a job at the firm, agreed that foreign debt represented a poor economic strategy for developing nations:Basically his story is true.… What John's book says is, there was a conspiracy to put all these countries on the hook, and that happened.
+Boston Magazine wrote that, when asked for evidence for his statements, Perkins produced a "flimsy package of materials", including an article related to Chas.
+T. Main's former vice president, Einar Greve.
+Greve, who first offered Perkins a job at the firm, agreed that foreign debt represented a poor economic strategy for developing nations:Basically his story is true.… What John's book says is, there was a conspiracy to put all these countries on the hook, and that happened.
 Whether or not it was some sinister plot or not is up to interpretation, but many of these countries are still over the barrel and have never been able to repay the loans.

-However, Greve denied many aspects of Perkins' claims, such as the NSA having any links to Main, or that Perkins was seduced by Claudine Martin, saying that he believes that Perkins has convinced himself that his story is accurate.
-Boston Magazine noted that Perkins can provide little documentation to support his claims of international intrigue, describing a largely unconvincing "flimsy package of materials."
-A number of Perkins' former colleagues disagreed with his perspective on the company and contradicted specific claims he made; Frank Fullerton, one of his supervisors, stated that Perkins left Chas T. Main because he "thought he was worth more than he was."
+Greve said that he knew no one from the NSA and that Perkins "has convinced himself that a lot of this stuff is true".
+Frank Fullerton, one of Perkins' supervisors at Chas T. Main, said that Perkins left because he "thought he was worth more than he was."